menu

 Role play:

-• Silly clothes children can use to dress up like the characters which exist in their dreams.
+- Silly clothes children can use to dress up like the characters that exist in their dreams.

 Manipulation:

-• Blue modeling dough...add sparkles!
+- Blue modeling dough...to which you have added glitter!
 Provide cookie cutters shaped like stars, circles, etc.

-• Association game with figurines representing various emotions.
-Discuss the emotions children go through when they dream.
+- Association game with figurines representing various emotions.
+Discuss the emotions children experience when they dream.

 Pre-reading:

-• Decorate your reading corner with small lights, netting or delicate fabric, etc. Create a dark (not too dark) hideout.
+- Decorate your reading corner with small lights, tulle or delicate fabric, etc. Create a dark (not too dark) hideout.

-• Book and CD sets children can enjoy with headphones.
+- Book and CD sets that children can enjoy with headphones.

 Pre-writing: